 - Mobility, you can go wherever you want.
 Chase the sun, chase the cooler weather.
 Big cities or remote nothingness.
 You aren’t even limited to the US—it makes an ideal vehicle for major international road trips, like when we drove through Central America to Colombia and beyond.

-So what exactly do you need to get started truck camping?
+So what exactly do you need to start camping in the back of a truck?

 Here are my thoughts after nearly two years of truck camping which includes two major multi-month trips of the American West, solo camping, camping as a couple, and camping throughout Central and South America.